-Answer: If petrol and diesel will not be available for a week the life will become difficult for everyone to travel, to do work in industries.
+Answer: If petrol and diesel are not available for a week, life will become difficult for everyone to travel and to do work in industries.

 Q2: Suggest some ways to save oil.

-Answer: Some of the measures are listed below to save oil.
+Answer: Some of the measures to save oil are listed below.